wnchan/tp/docs/DeveloperGuide.md

 - **Class Diagram for Person**: This diagram illustrates the structure of the Person class, highlighting its relationship with the Tutorial field.

 <img src="images/PersonClassDiagram.png" width="800" />

+---

+### List Tasks Feature

+#### Current Implementation

+The list tasks feature is facilitated by the `TasksCommand` class and involves the cooperation of several other classes including `Group`, `TaskList`, and `Model`.
+This command is designed to list all tasks associated with a specific group in StudentConnect, which is particularly useful for managing tasks in courses like CS2103T and CS2101.

+The process is initiated when the user inputs a command to list tasks associated with a group.
+Here's the breakdown of the steps and class interactions:

+1. **Input Parsing**: The user's input is first parsed by `AddressBookParser` which identifies the command word and delegates the argument parsing to `TasksCommandParser`.

+2. **Command Creation**: `TasksCommandParser` parses the provided arguments, checks for correctness, and if valid, constructs a `TasksCommand` object with the specified group number.

+3. **Command Execution**: `TasksCommand#execute()` is then called.
+It retrieves the specified group by number using `Model#getGroupWithNumber()`.
+If the group exists, it then retrieves the group's tasks using `Group#getTasks()`.

+4. **Task Initialization**: If no tasks are currently set, `TasksCommand` initializes a default set of tasks through `TaskInitializer.initializeTasks()` to ensure that each group has tasks pre-set, reflecting the course's structure.

+5. **Result Generation**: Finally, the tasks are converted to a String format and included in the `CommandResult` which then displays the tasks in the feedback panel.

+The `TasksCommand` class performs the following operations:
+- `TasksCommand#execute()` - Lists all tasks for the specified group number.
+- `TasksCommand#equals()` - Compares this `TasksCommand` with another command for equality, based on the group number.

+The feature's utility is highlighted by its ability to list pre-set tasks automatically assigned to each group, reflecting the tasks specific to CS2103T and CS2101 courses.

+#### Proposed Future Implementation

+The future enhancements for the Tasks Command aim to significantly improve user interaction and task management within the application.
+The proposed improvements will enable users to not only list tasks but also add, edit, and delete tasks as per their requirements.
+This will provide users with full control over how they manage the task workflow for each group, making the application more flexible and user-friendly.

+Additionally, we plan to develop a dedicated panel within the User Interface (UI) specifically for tasks.
+This dedicated task panel will allow users to view all tasks in a separate, focused area of the UI, making task management more organized and less cluttered.
+With a dedicated panel, the tasks will not only be more visible but can also be interacted with in a more intuitive way.
+Users will be able to see at a glance all the tasks for a group, check their completion status, and access task details with a single click.

+---

 ###  Create group feature